M-casado/fega-metadata-schema/docs/releases/README.md

 ## FAQs

 * **"Why the need to change 'pointers'?"**
-  Absolute ``$id``s are used as URIs for the schemas.
+  Raw GitHub URLs are used as the URIs for schema ``$id``s.
 These URIs are specific to branches, tags and releases.
 Thus, they are to be changed when remote validation is to be asserted.
 See more at [branching and tags](#branching-and-tags).

 * **"Why absolute `$id` URLs with the tag?"**
   They allow clients to fetch a schema directly from the GitHub CDN without cloning the repo.